xinshengqin/am574-class/sphinx/labs/lab7.rst

 Lab 7: Friday, Feb.
 20, 2015
 =============================

+- Next week: No lecture on Wednesday, Midterm on Friday Feb 27.

+- Office hours next week: M 1-2, T 3-4, W 11-12.

-Some review topics for the midterm can be found at :ref:`midterm`.
+- Some review topics for the midterm can be found at :ref:`midterm`.

 The IPython notebook
 `$CLAW/apps/notebooks/riemann/shallow/ShallowWaterRiemannProblem.ipynb`